-Anonymous asked: It was nice meeting you Tuesday/Wednesday at Spirit House!
+Anonymous said: It was nice meeting you Tuesday/Wednesday at Spirit House!
 That's you right? (that's my question) - Elizabeth Chou

 Yes although I’ve abandoned this blog.
 Facebook me? http://www.facebook.com/profile.php?id=6309104

-Anonymous asked: This is Short Rib.....Would You Ever Consider Investing in a catering business, to maybe becoming a bit larger in the future into maybe owning your own restaurant =) =) =)
+Anonymous said: This is Short Rib.....Would You Ever Consider Investing in a catering business, to maybe becoming a bit larger in the future into maybe owning your own restaurant =) =) =)